4n4gh4/CTF-Writeups/ACE CTF 2025/Steganography/Cryptic_Pixels.md

 When we extract the files, we get a password protexted zip `B8103.zip` and a zlib file `5B.zlib`

 I'm gonna try cracking the zip password with wordlist `rockyou.txt` using tool `frcrackzip`.

+`fcrackzip -u -D -p /usr/share/wordlists/rockyou.txt B8103.zip`

 It successfully cracks the password which is: `qwertyuiop`

 And, upon entering it we can see that out `flag.txt` got extracted.
 We just have to `cat` it to see its contents.